How AT&T is Helping At-Risk Students Stay Connected to Online Learning

 Southeast Community Development Corporation – Los Angeles, CA

 Southeast Community Development Corporation (SCDC) faced the worsening effects of the digital divide for years.
-The nonprofit works with vulnerable students in Los Angeles county.
+The nonprofit works with vulnerable students in Los Angeles County.
 Many of their students struggled to afford internet even before the pandemic.
-As kids became increasingly disconnected over the last year, the organization grappled with how to engage children.
+As kids became increasingly disconnected over the course of the pandemic, the organization grappled with how to engage children.
 “Our kids were left behind.
 Many didn’t have internet or devices and could not perform basic computer tasks,” shared Executive Director Emma Hernandez.
 Those with devices encountered unique challenges, too, including unstable hotspots, slow connections and not enough bandwidth for the number of children participating in virtual learning in one household.

-Connected Nation sent them 500 AT&T hotspots and free AT&T internet connectivity so their students can use them for online learning this summer and next year.
+Connected Nation sent them 500 AT&T hotspots and free AT&T internet connectivity for students to use for online learning opportunities both over the summer and into this school year.
 SCDC is also doing everything it can to keep kids technologically savvy long-term.
 “We provide students with STEM programing so they can learn the basics of digital literacy for their generation, like coding, understanding what’s behind an app, how electronics get programmed and more.”

 Hmong American Peace Academy – Milwaukee, WI